 The benefits of using an epoxy floor primer for your garage are many.
 Let’s take a quick look at these to get a better understanding of what they do.

-- They provide for better adhesion to concrete and the subsequent coats of epoxy.
-This will result in a longer lasting and more durable garage floor coating.
+- Primers provide for a better chemical bond of the thicker epoxy base coat which results in a longer lasting and more durable garage floor coating.

 - Because of their thinner nature, epoxy primers help to eliminate bubbles and pinholes that can form due to outgassing of the concrete.

 - Some epoxy primers are effective in providing a moisture barrier for garage floors that have light moisture problems such as efflorescence.

 - Most are moisture tolerant and work well when being applied in high humidity areas of the country or concrete that has not fully dried from being cleaned or acid etched.

 - Some are specialized such as oil blocking primers.
-These are a solvent based primers made to cover concrete that has been contaminated by oil and can’t be completely cleaned.
+These are solvent based primers made to cover concrete that has been contaminated by oil and can’t be completely cleaned.

 How epoxy primers work

 Primers are designed to penetrate deeper into the pores in order to achieve a better mechanical bond to reduce the chances of delamination of a properly prepared surface.
 As a result, it also produces a thinner epoxy film or tie coat that the next coat can chemically fuse with.
 This process produces an even stronger bond yet and is why most contractors always use a primer.